14 Best Small Towns in Minnesota

 Grand Rapids also has abundant cultural outlets to explore.
 The small town is the birthplace of Judy Garland, who is best known for her role as Dorothy in The Wizard of Oz.
 Visitors to Grand Rapids celebrate the city's most famous movie star at the Judy Garland Museum.

 Excelsior is a waterfront destination on the southeast shore of Lake Minnetonka, 20 miles west of the Twin Cities.
-This charming small town has a long history of attracting tourists, and today is one of the few places with public shoreline on the lake.
+This charming small town has a long history of attracting tourists, and today is one of the few places with a public shoreline on the lake.

 Excelsior is a popular weekend getaway from Minneapolis and St. Paul.
 Unique shops and restaurants fill the Victorian downtown district.
 And the surrounding lakeside scenery is worthy of a postcard.
 Simply strolling throughout town guided by senses is a fun way to spend many afternoons.
 Local ice-cream shops, cafés, and boutique storefronts are often pit stops while ambling in Excelsior.